 Most people finish in about two minutes: one API key, one config file, one editor restart.
 You do not install a separate MCP server repo on each machine.

-Free is 300 requests per month per API key.
+Free is 555 requests per month per account (all keys share one quota).
 Pro is 3,500 for $7/month.
 Max is 10,000 for $19/month.
 Each tool call counts as one request.
-If you go over the limit, you get HTTP 429 until the month resets or you upgrade.
+If you go over the limit, share your link for +300 bonus requests or upgrade.

 Context7 pulls fresh documentation for libraries (great for “how does this API work?”).
 Zephex works on your actual project: your files, your dependencies, your folder structure.
 Lots of teams use both.